WaficMikati/4geeks-management-portal/README.md

 I really enjoyed digging deeper into React Router and getting to know it's navigation system better.
 Makes things a lot easier when it comes to state management to detect loading (though I forgot to add it to the navigation of the main pages 🫣)

 I'm also proud of the simple search functionality, as I built it to be frontend based for speed, and implemented term filtering that updates per render as the user types.

+## Hosting

+### Render

+As recommended, I used [Render](https://render.com) to host my website, and it was pretty effortless.
+I did run into some issue because I'm using the free tier, such as being unable to run pre-deploy commands to seed the database, so I wrote a bash script instead.

+### Bash Script

+The bash script is extremely simple, and saves me from having to modify the entire command inside Render's text box.
+Instead, I can edit it in my script directly, and I run the script as Render's start command

+### UptimeRobot

+While polishing the site after I deployed it, I realized that it takes 3-5 mins to boot my Render website after it powers-down due to using the free tier.
+Upon further research, I discovered that using [UptimeRobot](https://uptimerobot.com) to ping the website every 10 mins was a generally accepted and common solution.